 Leadership Franklin County provides four basic services to the community and its membership:

-The program year runs August through May, beginning with a two-day retreat.
+The program year runs August through May, beginning with an opening retreat.
 The program continues through nine sessions and ends with a final retreat.
 The retreat focuses on team building and continued development of leadership skills, including communication, problem solving and conflict resolution.

 Monthly daylong sessions offer expert information and provide opportunities for discussion about community matters, including K-12 education, higher education, local government, state government, the judicial process, economic development, quality of life and tourism, and health and human services.
 The sessions are led by leaders in various fields, and the purpose of these sessions is to address major issues in stimulating ways and formats, which result in solutions and plans of action.